q2g/q2g-con-psexecute-qvx/docs/SetupPowerShellRemoting.md

 4. Select the "Member of" tab and click the button "Add".
 5. Find the "Remote Management Users" and click "OK".

-## Allowing PowerShell Remoting
+## Allowing PowerShell remoting

-1. Open a Powershell Window and write following command to enable the remoting.
+1. Open a powershell window and write following command to enable the remoting.
 ```
 Enable-PSRemoting -Force
 ```